JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 ### Initial Prompts for Success

+If you are by yourself, I recommend you to brainstorm with your LLMs about your ideas.

 {{< details title="Vibe Coding a Modern Landing Page x Shadcn x AuthJS | Setup  📌" closed="true" >}}